 Legend Associated with Marundeeswarar Temple

-According to the legends, it is believed that the sage Valmiki used to worship Lord Shiva in the temple.
-And being impressed with the sadhana of Valmiki, Lord Shiva blessed him here, thus the place came to be known as Thiruvalmikiyur also pronounced as Thiruvanmikiyur in the Tamil language.
-There is even a place present in the Thiruvanmiyur known as Valmiki Nagar in his honour.
+According to the legends, it is believed that Sage Valmiki used to worship Lord Shiva in the temple.
+And being impressed with the sadhana of Valmiki, Lord Shiva blessed him here, thus the place came to be known as Thiruvalmikiyur, also pronounced as Thiruvanmikiyur in the Tamil language.
+There is even a place present in Thiruvanmiyur known as Valmiki Nagar in his honor.
 Apart from this place, there is also a temple built commemorating the sage which is sited on the western side of the temple.

-Rukmini Devi Museum.
-Situated in the Kalakshetra Campus, the Rukmini Devi museum was founded by Rukmini Devi Arunadale, one of the most widely respected Indian dancers and choreographer of her time.
+Situated in the Kalakshetra Campus, the Rukmini Devi museum was founded by Rukmini Devi Arunadale, one of the most widely respected Indian dancers and choreographers of her time.
 The museum has got a wide variety of art objects which have been collected by Rukmini Devi Arundale herself from different parts of the world.
-This place is truly a treasure trove of handicrafts, sculptures, paintings and household items.
+This place is truly a treasure trove of handicrafts, sculptures, paintings, and household items.

-Edward Elliot's Beach.
-Also known as the Besant Nagar Beach, it somewhat forms the end point of the Marina Beach, this beach has been named after Edward Elliot, who was the Chief Magistrate of Madras.
+Also known as the Besant Nagar Beach, it somewhat forms the endpoint of Marina Beach, this beach has been named after Edward Elliot, who was the Chief Magistrate of Madras.
 It is quite an amazing place to travel with your loved ones and make some cherishing memories.

-Aarupadai Veedu Temple.
-The highlighting point of this temple is that it consists of many shrines of Lord Murugan also known as Lord Kartikeya.
+The highlighting point of this temple is that it consists of many shrines of Lord Murugan, also known as Lord Kartikeya.
 It is a great tourist attraction for people who are looking for a religious place to travel to.

-Go Shopping.
-Nearby you can find many shopping complexes where you can purchase some souvenirs from your journey.
-You can easily shop for clothing to even jewellery.
+Nearby, you can find many shopping complexes where you can purchase some souvenirs from your journey.
+You can easily shop for clothing to even jewelry.
 Apart from shopping, you can also go to spas and salons.
 It will help you refresh your mind and body.